melkerraad/ScheffleraMonitor/README.md

 # Material

-//Explain all material that is needed.
-All sensors, where you bought them and their specifications.
-Please also provide pictures of what you have bought and what you are using.

 | Component                     | Quantity | Specification                | Picture                          |
 |-------------------------------|----------|-------------------------------|----------------------------------|
 | Raspberry Pi Pico WH          | 1        | RP2040 with Wi-FI and bluetooth| <img src="images/pico.png" alt="pico" height="150"/>    |